-ESPN and Harrah's Interactive Entertainment, Inc. today announced they have reached a new seven-year agreement that will keep the World Series of Poker (WSOP) airing on ESPN through April 2018.
+ESPN and Harrah's Interactive Entertainment, Inc. today announced they have reached a new seven-year agreement that will keep the

+The World Series of Poker is the biggest poker event of the year.
 WSOP, the world's richest sporting event and longest running poker tournament, attracts a total audience of nearly 82 million U.S. viewers each year.

 Under the terms of the new deal, ESPN will telecast a minimum of 32 hours of event coverage from the World Series of Poker in Las Vegas annually, including a selection of WSOP gold bracelet events and the "November Nine" Championship.